Eamonbaloun/PC-Beginners-Guide/README.md

 ## Why Build Your Own Gaming PC?

-Building your own gaming PC not only allows you to customize your setup and potentially save money over pre-built systems, but it also offers distinct advantages over gaming consoles such as the PS5 and Xbox Series X. A gaming PC allows for more hardware options, which can lead to better performance and graphics.
-In addition, PC gaming offers a wider range of titles, mods, and customization options.
-A gaming PC's versatility extends beyond gaming, allowing it to be used for productivity, multimedia entertainment, and other applications.
+Building your own gaming PC is a rewarding experience that provides benefits beyond saving money and customizing your setup.
+It allows you to select your own components for better gaming performance and visuals than consoles, with the option to upgrade over time.
+A gaming PC also offers a more diverse range of titles, mods, and customization options, enhancing your gaming experience with exclusive games and user-generated content.
+Beyond gaming, its versatility is evident in productivity and multimedia tasks such as video editing and graphic design.
+Overall, a gaming PC combines customization, performance, and versatility, making it an excellent choice for your entertainment and productivity needs.

 ## What You'll Find in This Guide